 This advanced certificate provides basic preparation for students to

-teach English as a Second Language (ESL) at all venues other than the
+teach English as a New Language (ENL) (also called English as a Second Language (ESL) or English to Speakers of Other Languages (ESOL)) at all venues other than the

 public school system (it does not lead to New York State teaching

 certification): e.g., private schools, adult education programs, English

 Language Institutes, colleges and universities, overseas programs.
 It

 is a credit bearing program: students who wish to pursue the MA in Applied Linguistics program will have their credits transferred upon admission.

 - Applicants must have a bachelor’s degree with a minimum GPA of

 3.0 (or its foreign university equivalent) and are required to submit